 The Sibiu Manuscript that defies time

 The Sibiu Manuscript is known to have spoken of liquid fuel and multi-stage rockets along with their complex constructions.
 A lot of people are skeptical when it comes to knowing things like these that contradict everything they ever knew about their present.
-But much to their skepticism, the 450-page manuscript found in Romania about six decades ago by Doru Todericiu, a professor of Science and Technology at the University of Buchares, does really exist.
+But much to their skepticism, the 450-page manuscript found in Romania about six decades ago by Doru Todericiu, a professor of Science and Technology at the University of Buchares, does indeed exist.
 The manuscript was recovered from the archives of the city of Sibiu (Sibiu public records Varia II 374), in 1961.

 Conrad Haas (1509–1576) was an Austrian or Transylvanian Saxon military engineer from the Kingdom of Hungary, Transylvania.
 He is believed to be a pioneer of rocket propulsion.
 His designs include a three-stage rocket and a manned rocket.
 His sketches and ideas are truly amazing yet strange considering the timeline.